-7 Ad Copy Tests That Will Improve Your PPC Performance
+7 Ad Copy Tests To Boost PPC Performance [With Examples]

 As a result, testing your landing pages is a fundamental part of doing business online.

-Within AdWords, there are a couple of landing page tests that you can easily do without making any changes to your website:
+Within Google Ads, there are a couple of landing page tests that you can easily do without making any changes to your website:

-- Link directly to the most popular product in a category you’re advertising
+- Link directly to the most popular product in a category you’re advertising.

-- Link directly to the category page
+- Link directly to the category page.

 - Try out different sorting methods on your category pages:

-- Best selling first
+- Best selling first.

-- Cheapest first
+- Cheapest first.

-- Newest first
+- Newest first.

-- Best reviewed first
+- Best reviewed first.

-- Promotions first
+- Promotions first.

-- Manual placement
+- Manual placement.

-- Link to a search made for a particular brand, product or type of product
+- Link to a search made for a particular brand, product or type of product.

-- Link to your homepage (yes, it might work for you)
+- Link to your homepage (yes, it might work for you).

-If your landing pages have been set at the individual ad level and you want to test two of them to determine which one converts better, you can actually use one ad for two destinations using the Experiments feature in Google Analytics.
+Pro Tip: Google Optimize is a godsend for this type of A/B and multi-variant testing (for both paid media and SEO).

 When it comes to campaign optimization, you need to constantly be split testing like this and then analyzing your results.
 Otherwise, you’re doing your company – and your campaign – a huge disservice.

-Regularly testing your PPC ads will improve overall campaign performance, but for you to appreciate its full potential, you need to be ready to act quickly.
+It’s important that you track your ads’ performance and analyze the data you collect.

-As soon as you see statistical significance achieved, you need to implement changes in your campaign ASAP so you can ride on this improved performance.
-And once you see that this winning variation is beginning to lose its momentum, you need to go back to the drawing board and start running other split tests.
+This will help you to alter and edit ads as needed and make even more informed decisions going forward, maximizing success and profit.

-Remember, A.B.T.
-Always.
+Remember A.B.T: Always.
 Be.
 Testing.

-Featured Image: Created by author.
+Featured Image: Minimallista/Shutterstock